 Our weather research involves the study of both tropical and midlatitude storm systems with the Weather Research and Forecasting model (WRF).
 Active topics include the character and structure of midlatitude cyclones in the eastern united states, and the physical mechanisms underlying the strengthening of tropical cyclones (Figure 3).

-The Atmospheric Science Program has active research at a number of sites managed by the Integrated Program in the Environment including the Morgan-Monroe State Forest site (photo 2) that was established in 1997 under a grant from the Department of Energy to Grimmond, Barthelmie, Pryor and Schmid.
-The site is home to a meteorological tower and provides access to a wide range of research projects and instrumentation.
-We utilize Indiana University’s outstanding technology resources, including network connectivity, laboratory resources, and high-performance computing in our research and apply WRF and other models in the following research.
+The Atmospheric Science Program also has instrumentation at a number of sites managed by the Integrated Program in the Environment including the Morgan-Monroe State Forest site that was established in 1997 under a grant from the Department of Energy.
+That site is home to a meteorological tower and provides access to a wide range of research projects and instrumentation (left image).

 Fully funded graduate student positions are available at both the M.Sc. and Ph.D. level and funding is also available for undergraduate research.
 Visit the Atmospheric Sciences group page for further information.

 702 N. Walnut Grove Bloomington, IN 47405-1405 U.S.A.